 How to Get Rid of Rats

 As you can see, rats aren’t mean, but they know how to take advantage of an opportunity when necessary.
 Your home presents an answer to many of the problems a rat might face, such as food, shelter, and safety.
-As a result, it’s not unusual to find these critters invading when there’s a need the outdoors cannot meet.
+Thus it’s not unusual to find these critters invading when there’s a need the outdoors cannot meet.

-No method is 100 percent guaranteed, but there are quite a few different methods available.
+No one method is 100 percent guaranteed, but there are quite a few effective methods available.
 Depending on your preference, these may be kill or no-kill solutions.

 Before You Start, Close the Hotel!